 |Affinity Bloc:||Sub-Saharan Peoples|

-The Doka have few Christian resources available to them, and scripture has not been translated into their language.
-Further evangelistic work and prayer are greatly needed to affect these people with the Gospel.
+The Doka have few Christian resources available to them, and a full Bible needs to be translated into their language.
+There is a great need for evangelistic efforts to reach the Doka people for Christ.

 Pray that the Lord will show himself powerful by providing abundant rain and an excellent harvest for the Doko people.
 Pray for accurate biblical materials to be translated into the language of the Doka people of Nigeria.
 Pray for the Doka people to have a spiritual hunger that will lead them to Jesus Christ.
 Pray for an unstoppable Disciple Making Movement among the Doka people of Nigeria.